50 tips for cruising with kids

 On the first day of the cruise, be sure to head up to Adventure Ocean to sign your kids up as soon as registration opens.

-Not only does this knock out an important must-do, but it ensues you can get up there before lines develop later on.
+Not only does this knock out an important must-do, but it ensures you can get up there before lines develop later on.
 Moreover, you don’t want to be that parent in line to register your kids while all the other families already did so and just want to drop their kids off.

 Unfortunately you cannot pre-register your kids online before the cruise, but head up there on day one in the afternoon during the Adventure Ocean open house to meet the staff, get questions answered, and avoid time wasted later.